Rs 1 crore is still not a small amount. But whether it is sufficient or not depends on why you actually need it.

 - The number of accounts an individual can open: Only 1.
 If there is a 2nd PPF account, it is treated as invalid and doesn’t earn any interest.

 - Tax Savings – EEE status, i.e. the annual contribution (up to Rs 1.5 lakh) provides tax benefit under Section 80C.
 Interest earned and the maturity amount is fully exempted from taxes.

-- Interest on PPF is calculated on the minimum balance in the account between 5th and the last day of each month.
+- Interest on PPF is calculated on the minimum balance in the account between the 5th and the last day of each month.
 So if you invest monthly, then it makes sense to do it before the 5th of every month.
 Do read invest before 5th Vs after 5th of month in PPF.
 Or if you need to invest Rs 1.5 lakh in PPF in lumpsum, then invest Rs 1.5 lakh in PPF before 5th April every year to maximize your benefits.